oracle/wookiee/README.md

 uses Typesafe Config to load configurations at runtime in layers.
 A component's default configuration should be given the lowest priority, the reference conf, following the layered priority schema set by Typesafe Config.
 This can be problematic at times, as third party libs and components with equally prioritized, overlapping configurations are combined in the application.
-To ensure component configurations take precedence, place components jars at the begining of the classpath.
+To ensure component configurations take precedence, place components jars at the beginning of the classpath.
 One approach is to separate components from third party libs in the distribution.

 Maven dist.xml